jeff-goodman/rust-api-example/README.md

 - Run the database migrations to create a users table
 - Seed the users table with some random example data.

-Try accessing a GET endpoint `http://localhost:8000/users` or `http://localhost:8000/version`.
+Try accessing a GET endpoint `http://localhost:8000/users` or `http://localhost:8000/users/{userId}` or `http://localhost:8000/version`.
 NB: The API endpoints are configured so the content-type on the request must be set to `application/json`.

 View the database using Adminer on `http://localhost:8080` and enter the following connection details: